fivethirtyeight/data/congress-biden-score/README.md

 `senate_dem_agree` | The percentage of Senate Democrats that voted in line with Biden’s position on the bill.
 Does not include independents who caucus with the Democrats.
 `senate_rep_agree` | The percentage of Senate Republicans that voted in line with Biden’s position on the bill.
 `veto_override_roll` | The House or Senate roll call number of the veto override vote, if applicable.
 Veto override votes occur in the chamber the bill originated in.
-`veto_dem_agree` | The percentage of Democrats in the applicable chamber that voted in line with Biden’s position on the bill.
+`veto_dem_agree` | The percentage of Democrats in the applicable chamber that voted in line with Biden’s position on the bill on the veto override vote.
-`veto_rep_agree` | The percentage of Republicans in the applicable chamber that voted in line with Biden’s position on the bill.
+`veto_rep_agree` | The percentage of Republicans in the applicable chamber that voted in line with Biden’s position on the bill on the veto override vote.

 The sheet `nominations` has the following columns: